Learning Outcomes

 Registration of the Contract

 If there is a significant gap between exchange and completion, the buyer should protect their interest by registering a notice (for registered land) or a land charge (for unregistered land).
-This prevents the seller from disposing of the property to a third party and protects the buyer’s priority.
+This prevents the seller from disposing of the property to a third party and protects the buyer’s priority for completion and registration.

 Key Term: notice (registered land)